stockx/CountableLabel/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-`CountableLabel` is a `UILabel` that was heavily inspired by `GCountableUILabel`.
+`CountableLabel` is a `UILabel` that was heavily inspired by [GCountableUILabel](https://github.com/gwangpa/GCountableUILabel).
 This subclass will provided a variety of nice text setting animations especially when the label is used for dynamic number changes.
 The reason we built our own version of `GCountableUILabel` is because the original repo was written in `Objective-C`, on top of that decrementing/setting of different size text cause a lot of breaking in the pod.
 With the new version you are free to change the text to what ever you choose!
 Happy Counting!

 ## Contents
 1. [Features](#features)